The ‘Biting Vagina’: Woman Says Transvaginal Mesh Gave Her Lady Parts Teeth

 Is a “biting vagina” possible?
 According to a British lady named Theresa Bartram, that’s exactly what she was given by doctors who botched a surgery that was supposed to have corrected her problem of incontinence.
-The surgeons’ incompetence resulted in a “biting” or self-described “Venus flytrap” vagina that injured the penis of a man she was having sex with post surgery.
+The surgery resulted in a “biting” or self-described “Venus flytrap” vagina that injured the penis of a man she was having sex with post surgery.

 According to Daily Mail, a device known as TVT, short for transvaginal tape, was put in place inside her vagina during the operation.
-TVT is designed to relieve incontinence, among other things, but in Theresa’s case the surgeon(s) had placed it too close to the vaginal opening, which Bartram says caused her to involuntarily “bite” her partner’s penis.
+TVT is designed to relieve incontinence, among other things, but in Theresa’s case the surgeon(s) had reportedly placed it too close to the vaginal opening, which Bartram says caused her to involuntarily “bite” her partner’s penis.

 #complication after #mesh #surgery ?
 Visit our #website www.tortlawteam.com #transvaginalmesh #bladdersling #lawsuit #meshimplant #bladder #follow #like #insta #instagram #married #women #instahealth #instahelp